NicholasLYang/uptointerpretation/content/posts/alternate-hiring-strategies.md

 There's an incredible trove of Japanese programmers doing cool systems stuff.
 Some of them are barely out of high school!
 The only issue is that most of their documentation and personal websites are in Japanese.
 Fortunately Google Translate works pretty well.
 I wouldn't be surprised if there's similar communities in other countries.

+Many of them likely do speak decent enough English to be good employees.
+But even if they don't, could you hire them an English tutor?
+As long as they're okay with it, I think spending the few thousand to train them in English would be money well spent.

 ## Ask Professors